-Traditional Middle Eastern aniseed cookies.
-These cookies are sold in almost every single bakery in the Middle East, and are enjoyed with a cup of tea or coffee.
+Traditional bakery style Middle Eastern aniseed cookies (Ka’hk yansoon).
+These cookies are very common in bakeries in the Middle East especially in the Levant, and are enjoyed with a cup of tea or coffee.
 They’re infused with delicious and fragrant aniseed and fennel, easy to make, and taste amazing.

 These cookies remind me of my childhood, and until this day every time I visit Jordan, I buy them from the local bakery to have with tea.